MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

  > [!NOTE]
  > Currently, the feature is in preview.

 The Python notebook is a new experience built on top of Fabric notebook.
 It is a versatile and interactive tool designed for data analysis, visualization, and machine learning.
-It provides a seamless developing experience for writing and executing Python code, making it an essential tool for data scientists, analysts, and BI developers, especially for exploration tasks that doesn't require big data and distributed computing.
+It provides a seamless developing experience for writing and executing Python code.
+This makes it an essential tool for data scientists, analysts, and BI developers, especially for exploration tasks that doesn't require big data and distributed computing.

 With a Python notebook, you can get: